Ohiopyle State Park

 Special Directions for Large RVs to Kentuck Campground: SR 2019 is very steep.
 Large RVs should avoid this road and take PA 40 to SR 2010 (Chalk Hill-Ohiopyle Rd.)
 Follow it for eight miles to a stop sign.
 Go straight to the campground.
 A bridge just north of the park on PA 381 has a maximum clearance of 12 feet 7 inches.

 From the West: From the PA Turnpike, take Exit 91, Donegal.
 Turn left onto PA 31 east.
 Travel about two miles, turn right onto PA 711 and PA 381 south.
-Travel ten miles to Normalville, turn left onto PA 381 south for 11 miles to Ohiopyle.
+Travel ten miles to Normalville, turn left onto PA 381 south.
+Drive for 11 miles to Ohiopyle.